Hello! How are you?

 During this time I also formed the skeleton of the group that would later become Stairs Productions.

 We worked on a small platformer game focused on slamming you opponents on the ground.
 Slam Heroes was an interesting project, it was the first time I had dedicated artists, had to let people go, managed big teams and organized sprints in big scale.

 The people that went above and beyond, the ones that managed to deliver work and were valuable assets all joined into our company later on.

 We then went to some game jams as a team and scouted more members.
 It was all fun and relaxing, but we had projects to finish before graduating.

 We were now working very hard on our racing game, Ruin Racer.
 It was a ambitious project for a 4-month team, with no artists and no experience in making racing games.
 I documented all that process in a DevLog and you can see all the problems and issues we faced and how we solved them.

 After that I graduated and took some time to travel once more with my parents.
 It was the last breath I had before finding paid work and becoming a grown up.

-At this point, Stairs Productions becomes a proper LLC and me and the two founders ramp up production on a visual novel called Inside the Mirror.
-We get funding for it on Kickstarter and are currently working on it.
+At this point, Stairs Productions became a proper LLC and me and the two founders ramp up production on a visual novel called Inside the Mirror.
+We got funding for it on Kickstarter and are currently working on it.

 I also got hired as a Business Analyst for Embraer Executive Jets.
-My functions are closer to a Web Developer but I do go out and talk to departments so we can design, develop and deliver good solutions.
+My day to day is very close to the one of a Web Developer but I get to go out and talk to other departments to design, develop and deliver good solutions.